 Level of Care: Intensive Outpatient Program

-Intensive Outpatient Treatment offers a unique treatment resource during evening hours.
+Intensive Outpatient Treatment offers a comprehensive treatment resource during evening hours.

-The Center for Eating Disorders’ Intensive Outpatient Program (IOP) is a unique treatment option that provides an additional step down from the intensity of Inpatient or Partial Hospital Program while still offering more structure and support than standard outpatient therapy.
+Intensive Outpatient Program (IOP) provides an additional step down from the intensity of Inpatient or Partial Hospital Program while still offering more structure and support than standard outpatient therapy.
 The program is designed for individuals who are able to take responsibility for setting goals and working towards them in daily life but could benefit from the extra structure and group support each evening.
 The IOP has many components and operates separately from, yet in conjunction with, the Inpatient and Partial hospital programs.

 Important elements of IOP include:

 - Four days/week (Mon-Thurs) of intensive treatment during evening hours (3:30-7:30 p.m.)

 - A continued focus on normalization of nutrition and symptom blockade with enhanced education around self-monitoring and understanding personal triggers